pjotrp/bhxiv-gen-pdf/README.md

 ## Next generate default example

     ruby ./bin/gen-pdf --debug ./example/logic Japan2019
+    ls -l example/logic/paper.pdf

+and for debugging tex output:

+    ruby ./bin/gen-pdf --debug ./example/logic Japan2019 output.tex
+    ls -l example/logic/output.tex
+    cd example/logic
+    lualatex output.tex
+    biber output.tex

+Note that the svg figure may complain.
+Just hit enter.

-## Next try your document using path
+## Next try generating your document using path

 Clone your repo in to a visible path and

+    git clone my-repo.git
     ruby ./bin/gen-pdf --debug my-repo-path/paper Japan2019

 If you get pandoc errors, such as `Unknown option --citeproc` you'll need a plugin.
 Try the Guix container described above.

 That should generate a PDF.
-To generate the latex file try
+To generate the latex file add it to the command and try

     ruby ./bin/gen-pdf --debug my-repo-path/paper Japan2019 output.tex

-and now you can debug the generated latex:
+and now you can also debug the generated latex:

+    cd example/logic
     lualatex output.tex
     biber output.tex # note that biber or bibtex won't work!